ErichBSchulz/policytest/StateCouncil6.2.md

 1. Address domestic violence by:
     1. Introducing an adequately funded and integrated approach to combating domestic violence and sexual assault, with services available throughout the state.
     1. Implementing evidence-based ongoing prevention, education, and accountability programs aimed at law enforcement and judiciary regarding domestic violence including coercive control.
 These programs should be led by frontline services and informed by the lived expertise of victim survivors and oppressed peoples.
-    1. Providing protection, safety, and equality for young people in the prevention of and response to domestic violence, including access to their community and to culturally appropriate programs and services, in accordance with the Human Rights Act (QLD) and the International Convention on the Rights of theChild.
+    1. Providing protection, safety, and equality for young people in the prevention of and response to domestic violence, including access to their community and to culturally appropriate programs and services, in accordance with the Human Rights Act (QLD) and the International Convention on the Rights of the Child.
 Priority must be given to family support, including the option to stay with extended family and/or within their communities.
     1. Increasing educational campaigns about domestic and intimate partner violence that incorporate an understanding of intersectionality, including support, programs, awareness, and training with acknowledgement of LGBTIQA+, men, disabled, elderly, and youth survivors.
 1. Introduce specific programs to combat violence and harm against people on the basis of their race, religion, gender identity or sexual orientation, intersex status, disability, or other marginalisation.
 These programs must be led by people who have experienced the relevant marginalisation.
 1. Engage a study to determine whether, in line with overseas studies, hate crime laws in Australia disproportionately incarcerate marginalised people (such as First Nations, culturally and linguistically diverse, disabled, and LGBTIQA+ people).